Southern Yakutia (Sakha)

 half an hour after Ivan Mekhanov left his home.
 The men, women, and some children kept streaming in to

-welcome the founder of their settlement as if he was expected to make their
+welcome the founder of their settlement as if he were expected to make their

 evening a festive one.
 He exhibited genuine warmth as he received them.
 Even

-sympathetic to the scores who voiced worries and concerns about the
+union-nationalists and was sympathetic to the scores who voiced worries and

-Boris’s front door stayed opened for his friends until close
+Boris’s front door stayed open for his friends until close to

-to midnight.
-In, they flocked: The Slavs—Slovaks, Sorbs, Czechs, Poles,
+midnight.
+In, they flocked: The Slavs—Slovaks, Sorbs, Czechs, Poles, Bulgars,

-Bulgars, Serbs, Ukrainians (little Russians), Great Russians and Byelorussians
+Serbs, Ukrainians (little Russians), Great Russians and Byelorussians (White

-(White Russians); the Turkic peoples—Gagauzins from Moldavia, Meshkets from
+Russians); the Turkic peoples—Gagauzs from Moldavia, Meshkets from Georgia,

-Balkars, Ossetes, Karbadinians, Ingushetians, and Cherkesses, some of the
+Ingushetians, Cherkesses, some of the numerous minorities of Dagestan, and from

-Lithuanians—peoples whose nations were proving to be uncompromising in their
+and Lithuanians—peoples whose nations were proving to be uncompromising in

-fierce nationalism.
-He deeply acknowledged the warm words and show of emotion
+their fierce nationalism.
+He deeply acknowledged the warm words and show of

-homelands in the Soviet Union they had strongly believed in.
+homelands in the Soviet Union that they had cherished.

 The last man left Boris Petrenkov’s home in high spirits